QuentinRa/blog.quentinra.dev/info/plsql/index.md

 ```
 </div><div class="align-self-center">

 * **DECLARE** is optional.
-If you got variables, it's one per line, with a semi-colon at end end of each line.
+If you got variables, it's one per line, with a semicolon at the end of each line.
 * **BEGIN** is the code itself

 **Take note🤚!** If you are doing a DML statement (INSERT, UPDATE, ...), then you must **COMMIT** (=save) or **ROLLBACK** (=cancel).